 Conflict between the various warlords who helped defeat the Taliban soon created an additional set of problems.
 Afghanistan's future depended upon Karzai's ability to persuade disparate factions to work together.
 In February, an angry mob of Kabulis killed Abdul Rahman, Karzai's new aviation and tourism minister.
 Karzai learned that his own head of intelligence, General Abdullah Jan Tawhidi, and General Qalandar Beg, one of his senior military officers, were responsible.
-All three men had been prominent members of the Northern Alliance under Ahmad Shah Massoud in the 1990s, and the murder apparently stemmed from an old personal feud.206
+All three men had been prominent members of the Northern Alliance under Ahmad Shah Massoud in the 1990s, and the murder apparently stemmed from an old personal feud.

 Somehow, Karzai had to exert control over rival militias who, because they worked directly with U.S. Special Forces, believed they did not answer to him at all.
-For example, a warlord near Gardez named Pacha Khan Zadran challenged Karzai's authority over Paktiya Province soon after Anaconda.207 Karzai also had to ameliorate tensions between Rashid Dostum's Uzbeks and Atta Nur's Tajik forces in the north before armed conflict broke out.
+For example, a warlord near Gardez named Pacha Khan Zadran challenged Karzai's authority over Paktiya Province soon after ANACONDA.
+Karzai also had to ameliorate tensions between Rashid Dostum's Uzbeks and Atta Nur's Tajik forces in the north before armed conflict broke out.
 Hoping to foster unity, he gave cabinet-level positions to prominent Tajiks and Pashtuns.
-Warlords, like Dostum, who came from other ethnic groups, became high-ranking generals in the newly established Afghan military that had been formed around preexisting militias.208 many northern militia forces still refused to operate within Pashtun areas.
+Warlords, like Dostum, who came from other ethnic groups, became high-ranking generals in the newly established Afghan military that had been formed around preexisting militias.

+Once the Taliban was gone, however, many of these warlords reverted to their old ways of feuding, accepting bribes, fostering corruption, and increasing opium production for the international drug market.
+Going into the summer of 2002, many northern militia forces still refused to operate within Pashtun areas.
 More problematic was the fact that U.S. forces also relied on warlords for intelligence about enemy whereabouts and movements.
 Soon after most of the Taliban fled, American-backed warlords such as Jan Mohammed in Uruzgan Province and Sharzai in Kandahar used their influence to dispose of their rivals by accusing them of being active Taliban insurgents.
 Some of these false accusations led to civilian casualties and U.S. forces killing or capturing Afghan leaders who had cut ties with the Taliban and wanted to work with the new government.
 Therefore, while Karzai and ISAF managed to exert some control over Kabul, factionalism undermined any efforts aimed at stabilizing the rest of the country from 2002 onward.
 The United States found itself in a situation in which it, like the United Kingdom and the USSR in the past, tried to secure a rugged, fractious, and diverse country-but with considerably fewer troops and resources.